sinri/SinriLogKeeper/README.md

 View Log From Machine

-Version 1.0
+Version 1.1

 ----

 ## Install

 1. Just clone or download this project to your server with PHP support.
-2. Edit the `slk.config` file, set the log file paths.
-Shell wildcard pattern supported.
+2. Edit the `slk.config` file, set the security settings and log file paths
 3. Make this project visitable, and visit the `index.php`.

 ## Features

+* Shell wildcard pattern for log file path supported
-* Line Range Support
+* Line range support
 * Three search methods including Regular Expression support
 * Result Limitation to protect the server
+* Optional security settings as user auth support

 ## Reason